-The Director of Finance & Business is an experienced Management Accountant and ensures that the finance team work effectively to provide exemplary financial management and control across the Trust.
-They plan carefully to ensure we meet all external submission requirements and ensure that all budget holders receive high-quality management information to aid robust decision making.
+Our Finance Manager ensures that the finance team works effectively to provide exemplary financial management, planning and control across the Trust.
+Our central and school-based colleagues work together well; forming an effective peer group and aligning processes / sharing knowledge.
+Tasks are carefully planned to ensure we meet all external submission requirements.
+All budget holders receive high-quality management information to aid robust decision making.

-They have a strong business partnering approach and will meet with budget holders and other key staff regularly to provide information, guidance and training.
+The team has a strong business partnering approach and will meet with budget holders and other key stakeholders regularly to provide information, guidance and training.

 We are a creative and agile bunch, happy to look beyond the conventional offering if it’s what our community needs.
-We are therefore now offering wider services, supported by our Finance & Business team.
+We are therefore now offering wider services, supported by our Core Services team.

-Our Facilities lead is an experienced property practitioner and ensures that we are compliant, meeting all Health & Safety requirements, and that we maintain and develop our estate to meet the changing needs of the organisation.
+Our Estates Manager is an experienced practitioner and ensures that we are compliant, meeting all Health & Safety requirements, and that we maintain and develop our estate to meet the changing needs of the organisation.

 In addition, schools have access to support to procure contracts in a compliant manner and ensuring best value.

-Site-based IT staff, whilst managed locally, have the benefit of a professional lead to oversee their development and provide technical advice – as well as the economies of scale from the fundamental infrastructure being standardised.
-The central IT team can be commissioned by individual Trust schools to provide consultancy on their IT projects or just authorise the changes, depending on the circumstances.
+School-based IT staff, whilst managed locally, have the benefit of a professional network of peers to access development and debate solutions – as well as the economies of scale from the fundamental infrastructure being standardised.
+The central IT team can be commissioned by individual Trust schools to provide everyday support (a service used by our primary schools who don't have their own technician), consultancy on school-specific projects or just to authorise changes, depending on the circumstances.

 Schools have assistance in planning the spend of their IT budget lines and their DFC and benefit from Trust-wide schemes funded centrally which currently include: